Congnitive Behavioural Therapy (CBT) and how it could help you

 Chronic fatigue syndrome

-If you are working one on one with a CBT practitioner the two of you will work in partnership to identify the scale and scope of the issue you would like help with.
+If you are working one on one with a cognitive behavioural therapist the two of you will work in partnership to identify the scale and scope of the issue you would like help with.

 As a part of this process the two of you will identify the different elements or chunks of the problem.
 Through working together you will be able to examine what is working for you and what is not.
 This will lead to ideas and approaches that could help you to change the unhelpful aspects.